 Astrology gives the heads up in these scenarios, helping to map out the whole process, including the timing, the severity and the duration of these life experiences and also the areas of life that are most likely to be affected.

-Astrology can help us to find our way out of apparently impossible circumstances, in a way that is instructive and empowering, and although these times in our lives can be difficult and extremely challenging, astrology can help us to better see that what we are left with is a brand new set of shiny tools with which to build anew.
+Astrology can help us to find our way out of apparently impossible circumstances, in a way that is instructive and empowering, and although these times in our lives can be difficult and extremely challenging, astrology can help us to better see that what we are left with is a brand new set of shiny tools with which to re-create our lives.

 Forged from the fires of hell and purified by our own pain, these tools will never let us down again, they are the stuff of life, the inscribers of legends, and their creation will be remembered.